onigiri63/pyllm/README.md

 * can we stop the prompt? (interrupt the subprocess)
 * labels for the graphs
 * can we do more to automate the container setup?
+* automate the process of creating images with new models